andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

   - Multi-value headers for Lambda:
     - applies for headers and query params
     - ?name=foo&name=bar ->> ‘name’: [‘foo’, ‘bar’]
+  - Application Load Balancer (ALB) supports OIDC and Cognito authentication natively:
+    - You can configure the listener rule’s default action to authenticate users with an OIDC IdP.
+    - The ALB handles all authentication before traffic reaches your app, so your existing code stays untouched.
+    - Authentication occurs at HTTPS (port 443) — mandatory for secure login redirects.

 NLB:
   - functions at the 4th layer (Transport) of the Open Systems Interconnection (OSI) model